Computer Science

 CS 388: Introduction to Portable Game System Development

 Credits 3This course introduces students to portable game systems programming and development, which is different from PC programming and development due to the embedded structure of the machine.
 Students work with a very limited amount of memory and CPU power.
-To overcome the system'92s memory limitations, several graphics techniques are used, such as tile based game objects and backgrounds using color palettes.
+To overcome the system's memory limitations, several graphics techniques are used, such as tile-based game objects and backgrounds using color palettes.
 As for the CPU limitations, fixed point decimal is used instead of float numbers, along with asynchronous operations.
 Several portable game system specific topics, such as managing multiple graphics engines simultaneously and handling the touch pad are discussed.

 CS 391: Code Analysis and Optimization